LewysW/CS3052-P02-Reductions/README.md

 THE CLAUSES - Multiple lines, each clause is terminated by the value 0 (representing ∧).
 	      Each variable is numbered from 1 to n.
 A negated variable is a negative number.

+DIMACS COL format:

+PREAMBLE - a series of lines beginning with a single character (c or p) to denote a comment or problem line

+	-Comments - Give human-readable information about the file and are ignored by programs, occur at beginning of preamble

+	-Problem line - There is one problem line per input file.
+Must appear before any node or arc descriptor lines.
+For CNF, has the following format:

+			p FORMAT NODES EDGES

+			FORMAT should contain the word "edge"

+			NODES contains an integer specifying n, the number of nodes in the instance

+			EDGES contains an integer specifying m, the number of EDGES in the instance

+		The problem line should be the last line of the preamble

+	-Colours line - Takes following format:
+			COLOUR INTEGER

+		Colour line should be first non-whitespace line after problem line

+THE edges - format:
+		e W V

+		W is start point
+		V is end point
 --------------------------------------------------

 Task 1: Straightforward Reductions